LeeErGou996/StereoReconstruction/README.md

 - The code is modular and can be extended for new algorithms or output formats.

 ## License
 This project is for academic and research use.
 Please cite appropriately if used in publications.

----

-## Update Log

-### 6.26 ergou branch update
-- Updated baseline deployment process
-- Rewritten README documentation
-- Updated data input and result saving methods